SINTEF/sensapp/net.modelbased.sensapp.backyard.gatling.ws/README.md

 This is how it is feasible:

-You have to go to this page https://github.com/gilt/gatling-websocket
+You have to go to this page https://github.com/gilt/gatling-websocket and get this project.

-Here you can find the websocket library.
-Now you have to compile it using sbt.
+Now you have the websocket library, you have to compile it using sbt.
 You have to be at the root of the "gatling-websocket" file and execute:

     sbt package